oxidecomputer/progenitor/README.md

 ```

 Note that the macro will be re-evaluated when the OpenAPI json document
-changes (when it's mtime is updated).
+changes (when its mtime is updated).

 ### Builder